-Small Funds Committee RE: ICI Draft Comment Letter on SEC Liquidity Proposal's Impact on Funds Investing in Bank Loans; Comments Due by December 21 at 12:00 pm ET
+Transfer Agency RE: ICI Files Comment Letter on SEC Liquidity Proposal's Impact on Funds Investing in Bank Loans

-Linked below is a draft ICI comment letter that expresses serious concerns with how the SEC's proposed amendments to the liquidity rule[1] would affect mutual funds and ETFs investing in bank loans.
-This letter does not make any new policy recommendations.
-Rather, this letter elaborates on points made about bank loan funds in our February comment letter.[2]
-Please provide any comments you may have (matt.thornton@ici.org) by Thursday at 12:00 pm ET; we intend to file by the end of the week.
+Linked below is the comment letter that ICI filed today with the SEC, which expresses serious concerns with how the SEC's proposed amendments to the liquidity rule[1] would affect mutual funds and ETFs investing in bank loans.
+This letter elaborates on points made about bank loan funds in our February comment letter.[2]

 If adopted, the proposed liquidity rule amendments would eliminate funds investing primarily in bank loans ("bank loan funds"), a category that long has been beneficial to retail investors, especially in rising interest rate environments.
 While the amendments would be fatal to these funds, they also would adversely affect other funds that hold bank loans.
-In their 20+ year history, bank loan funds have operated successfully within the open-end fund regulatory structure-to date, no bank loan fund has suspended redemptions.
+In their approximately 25-year history, bank loan funds have operated successfully within the open-end fund regulatory structure, and to date, no bank loan fund has suspended redemptions.
 Bank loan funds also have helped facilitate capital formation.

-History, practice, presence of a sound existing regulatory framework, and potential negative impacts to retail investors (including, for current fund investors, transaction and other costs, tax liability, and any losses from forced selling due to redemptions and liquidations of these funds) and other market participants from these proposed amendments all weigh strongly against adoption.
+History, practice, presence of a sound existing regulatory framework, and potential harm to retail investors (including, for current fund investors, transaction and other costs, tax liability, and any losses from forced selling due to redemptions and liquidations of these funds) and other market participants all weigh strongly against adopting the proposed amendments.
 In addition, we do not believe that the SEC has the authority to impose onerous constraints on portfolio construction that would create a de facto prohibition on an existing fund category.